-A diagnosis of stress is not clear and cut as it is not only complex and depends on many factors, but is not a medical condition itself.
-Your doctor or mental health professional may diagnose stress or identify stress as the cause of your physical and/or mental health issues by assessing your symptoms and asking about your life events.
-Questionnaires, biochemical measures and physiological testing may be involved along with a face-to-face, detailed evaluation.
+A diagnosis of stress is not precise and cut as it is not only complex and depends on many factors but is not a medical condition itself.
+Your doctor or mental health expert can diagnose stress by assessing your symptoms and asking about your life experiences.
+Questionnaires, biochemical measures, and physiological testing may involve a face-to-face, detailed evaluation.

 Treatment and Management of Stress

 Treatments and management of stress differ case by case.
-They can include medication, therapy, self-help and natural stress management methods.
-All of us experience stress in our busy modern day life.
-Even if you are not experiencing physical or mental health issues as a result of stress, learning how to manage and respond to stress is extremely important to prevent health issues in the future and lead a happy, healthy and fulfilling life.
+They can include supplementation, medication, therapy, self-help, and natural stress management methods.
+All of us experience stress in our busy modern-day life.
+Knowing how to manage and respond to stress is crucial for preventing health difficulties and living a happy, healthy, and rewarding life.
 (1, 6, 7, 8, 9)

 Medication for Stress

-If there is an underlying medical cause of stress, such as a mental health condition like depression or anxiety, your doctor may prescribe antidepressants or other medication.
-If you’ve developed a mental health condition as a result of stress, you may be prescribed medication as well.
+Suppose there is an underlying medical cause of stress, such as a mental health condition like depression or anxiety.
+In that case, your doctor may prescribe antidepressants or other medication.
+If you’ve developed a mental health condition due to stress, you may be prescribed medication.
 Medication for mental health issues is usually used in combination with therapy to help you respond to stress better and to change your thinking and behavior.

-If you have a physical health condition as a result of stress, medication may be required.
-Remember, the medicine will not make the stress go away.
-It is important that you learn how to manage your stress levels so your health doesn’t decline further but can improve instead.
+Stress-related physical issues may necessitate medicine.
+Remember, the medication will not make the pressure go away.
+You must learn how to manage your stress levels so your health doesn’t decline further but can improve instead.

 Therapy for Stress

 It can teach you how to better deal with your emotions or negative thinking, change your behavior and build self-esteem.
-It can help uncover and work through trauma, childhood issues, unknown triggers, emotional woes and daily stress.
-You can learn communication and relationship skills to improve your marriage, romantic relationship, friendships and other personal or professional relationships.
+It can help uncover and work through trauma, childhood issues, unknown triggers, emotional woes, and daily stress.
+You can learn communication and relationship skills to improve your marriage, romantic relationships, friendships, and personal or professional relationships.